joagre/ratatoskr/README.md

 with an ASCII letter or an underscore, followed by any number of ASCII letters, underscores, or digits.
 This is denoted by the regular expression `^[[:alpha:]_][[:alnum:]_]*$`.
-Identifiers are used for various elements such as keywords, variables, function names, struct names, and enum names.
+Identifiers are used for various elements such as keywords, names, function names, struct names, and enum names.

 **Note:** By design, only strings may contain Unicode